dougeby/IntuneDocs/intune/device-profile-troubleshoot.md

 Other MDM devices, such as Android, Windows Phone 8.1 and later, and iOS, and Windows 10, may need to be retired, and re-enrolled back into the service to apply a less restrictive profile.

 ## Some settings in a Windows 10 profile return "Not Applicable"
 Some settings on Windows 10 devices may show as "Not Applicable".
-When this happens, that specific setting isn't supported on the version or edition of Windows on the device.
-This can occur for the following reasons:
+When this happens, that specific setting isn't supported on the version or edition of Windows running on the device.
+This message can occur for the following reasons:

-- The setting is only available for newer versions of Windows, and not the current operating system (OS) on the device.
+- The setting is only available for newer versions of Windows, and not the current operating system (OS) version on the device.
 - The setting is only available for specific Windows editions or specific SKUs, such as Home, Professional, Enterprise, and Education.

 To learn more about the version and SKU requirements for the different settings, see the [Configuration Service Provider (CSP) reference](https://docs.microsoft.com/windows/client-management/mdm/configuration-service-provider-reference).